mrnp95/TQC/sun_0306/descript.md

 The number of training datas will affect the final pricision tomography can reach.
 For example, the overlap can only reach 50% for 2x2 lattice when num_train_data=2000.

-There is another interesting thing, which is, that only train_batch_num and sample_num both reach some threshold can the tomography success.
+There is another interesting thing, which is, that only train_batch_num and sample_num both reach some thresholds can the tomography success.
 Or its overlap will fluctuates around a very low level forever.
 I call this phenomenon "launch".
 For example, for 2x2 lattice, when train_batch_num=sample_num=1k or larger can it "launch".
 But when train_batch_num=sample_num=500, it cannot.

 ## Plaquette Operator